Skip to main content

 Major in Special Education

-In addition to meeting University requirements for graduation and Admission to Professional Studies requirements, all students in Special Education must successfully complete:
+In addition to meeting University requirements for graduation and teacher requirements, all students in Special Education must successfully complete:

 • Pre-student teaching - Clinical Experiences in Teacher Education designed to meet professional performance standards.
 These experiences include successful completion of a minimum number of semester hours through enrollment in appropriate field experience coursework (see sequence-specific requirements).
 Additional teaching or related experiences may be included as a part of core or specific sequence requirements or in remedial experiences.
 Performance evaluations in each of these experiences must recommend that the student advance to the next level of experience prior to doing so.
 Repeat of field experience coursework requires consent of the Department Chair.
 Students are responsible for housing arrangements and transportation to clinical sites.